CVHub520/X-AnyLabeling/examples/vision_language/rexomni/README.md

 Once that's done, head over to `configs/models.yaml` and enable `rexomni`.
 There's an [example config](https://github.com/CVHub520/X-AnyLabeling-Server/blob/main/configs/models.yaml) you can reference if you're not sure how to set it up.

 You can tweak the settings in [rexomni.yaml](https://github.com/CVHub520/X-AnyLabeling-Server/blob/main/configs/auto_labeling/rexomni.yaml) to fit your needs.
 By default, the `backend` is set to `"transformers"`.
-For faster inference, we recommend configuring `backend: "vllm"` and `attn_implementation: "flash_attention_2"` to accelerate model inference.
+For faster inference, configure `backend: "vllm"` and `attn_implementation: "flash_attention_2"`.

 > [!NOTE]
 > You need to install compatible versions of `vllm` and `flash-attn` packages separately if you want to use these acceleration options.